hkhailee/GOLDEN_unsupervised/TrainingYourOwnDataset.md

 * enRicos images are all different sizes, these are being sampled from the RICO which implies RICO also does not have uniform sizes.
 This is fine as the code later will be resizeing these images. evaluation done with basic PIL image size command.

-* checking the number of threads and ensuring that conversions inside of imageNet will be accurate on the RICO data (this is done inside evaluate_rico.py)
+* checking the number of channels and ensuring that conversions inside of imageNet will be accurate on the RICO data (this is done inside evaluate_rico.py)

-After experimenting it was found that all of the images in the RICO dataset are of different sizes and of different color scales, the methodology presented inside of data/imagenet.py effectivly transforms the given size of an image. however if the image is in gray scale it will not convert it to rgb.
+After experimenting it was found that all of the images in the RICO dataset are of different sizes and of different color scales, the methodology presented inside of data/imagenet.py effectivly transforms the given size of an image. however if the image is in gray scale it will not convert it to true rgb, however it will continue to have the apropriate 3 channels.
 Output stats of evaluate_rico.py :

 - starting number of gray images 20
 - starting number of color images 2644